Axelfvm/laravelcarrinhocompras/README.md

     php artisan vendor:publish --provider="Axelfvm\CarrinhoCompras\ShoppingcartServiceProvider" --tag="migrations"

-This will place a `shopping_cart` table's migration file into `database/migrations` directory.
+This will place a `carrinho_compras` table's migration file into `database/migrations` directory.
 Now all you have to do is run `php artisan migrate` to migrate your database.

 ### Storing the cart
 To store your cart instance into the database, you have to call the `store($identifier) ` method.
 Where `$identifier` is a random key, for instance the id or username of the user.